|Catalog number:||4423SPECT (SP)|

-Spectroscopy is a collective term for scientific techniques that investigate the interaction of matter with radiation.
+Spectroscopy is a collective term for scientific techniques that investigate the interaction of matter with irradiation.
 In this course the general principles of spectroscopy are explained and the student will learn to correlate spectroscopic data with the quantum mechanical description of the matter investigated, and vice versa.
 Main topics are: molecular symmetry, group theory, atomic spectroscopy, UV/Vis spectroscopy, infrared spectroscopy and Raman spectroscopy.

-- The student can rationalize which transitions between quantum states as a result of an absorption, emission or scattering event have a more than zero probability of taking place.
+• can rationalize which transitions between quantum states as a result of an absorption, emission or scattering event have a more than zero probability of taking place.

-- The student can determine which atomic orbitals, molecular orbitals, vibrational normal modes and energy terms belong to a particular irreducible representation and rationalize from there which transitions in vibrational and electronic spectroscopy are symmetry forbidden.
+• can determine which atomic orbitals, molecular orbitals, vibrational normal modes and energy terms belong to a particular irreducible representation and rationalize from there which transitions in vibrational and electronic spectroscopy are symmetry forbidden.

-- The student is able to determine which vibrational motion belongs to a particular transition in the infrared region.
+• are able to determine which vibrational motion belongs to a particular transition in the infrared region.

 Note that part of the course is “self-study”